-Two strand twists are the easiest form of protective hairstyle you can do on your natural hair because they are easy to put in and takedown.
-Infact, you can find me in two-strand twists about 90% of the time that my natural hair is out.
+Two strand twists are the easiest form of protective hairstyle you can do on your natural hair because they are easy to put in and take down.
+In fact, you can find me in two-strand twists about 90% of the time that my natural hair is out.
 This is why i am excited to write this post about beautiful two-strand twist hairstyles you can style your natural hair in.

 What are the benefits of two-strand twists that make them so popular?

-They are also tension-free because you don’t need to pull on your scalp like other hairstyles like cornrows.
+They are also tension-free because you don’t need to pull on your scalp like other hairstyles such as cornrows.
 These hairstyles also help promote growth, reduce breakage, prevent shrinkage, and retain moisture.

 Two-strand twists are also perfect for any woman or child on-the-go because they can last for a week or a month.